-At the end of the first semester 1.75 second semester 2.00
+At the end of the first semester1.75second semester (and all remaining semesters of program enrollment)2.00

 The following grades are used in computing a cumulative GPA: A, A-, B+, B, B-, C+, C, C-, D+, D, D- and F. Course repeats could impact the GPA.
 Withdrawals during the Drop/Add period, grade of W, and Basic Studies work will not impact the cumulative GPA, but will impact the student's pace (course completion ratio per semester).